marklocklear/remote_gig/README.md

 Tagging uses acts_as_taggable.
 To add a tag term (language or framework) just add the term to the tags array in the job.rb.

+Jobs feed is at https://remotegig.io/jobs.json (returns 100 jobs); Jobs may be paginated by passing the page number along as a parameter: https://remotegig.io/jobs.json?page=2; you an get all jobs with https://remotegig.io/jobs.json?page=all.